fonttools/fontbakery/BRIEF.md

 Only interact with UFOs using defcon, specifically the version of defcon that TruFont uses

-Interacting with `.glyphs` files can most simply be done by treating them as plain text files and using standard text processing methods (grep, etc.) The next level of sophistication is using the glyphs2ufo parser; but perhaps a Glyphs extension that runs inside the application's python, and can thus use its internal Glyphs API to autocorrect things, would be the best sophisticated approach.
+Interacting with `.glyphs` files can most simply be done by treating them as plain text files and using standard text processing methods (grep, etc.) The next level of sophistication is using the glyphs2ufo parser; but perhaps a Glyphs extension that runs inside the application's python, and can thus use its internal Glyphs API to autocorrect things, would be a more sophisticated approach.